To master the Ivy style like no other, discover our Americana Saga in three parts with:

 Game Over.
 I need a pick-me-up.

-After this very relaxing sub-section title, I leave it to Tom Wolfe, recently deceased writer and author of The Bonfire of the Vanities among others, to clarify the title, thanks to a selected extract from his article entitled The Secret Vice, published in the New York Herald Tribune in 1966:
+After this very relaxing sub-section title, I leave it to Tom Wolfe, the recently deceased writer and author of The Bonfire of the Vanities among others, to clarify the title, thanks to a selected excerpt from his article entitled The Secret Vice, published in the New York Herald Tribune in 1966:

 But when the catalog comes from Brooks Brothers or J.Press, then they only release it in secret.